 Editorial Note: Although this article uses Windows Server 2008 and SQL Server 2008 R2, many concepts are applicable for newer versions too.
 Please use your judgment while applying these suggestions for newer versions.

-This article is published from the DotNetCurry .NET Magazine – A Free High Quality Digital Magazine for .NET professionals published once every two months.
+This article is published from the 13th Edition of DotNetCurry .NET Magazine – A Free High Quality Digital Magazine for .NET professionals published once every two months.
 Subscribe to this eMagazine for Free and get access to hundreds of free tutorials from experts

 1. Designing a reliable production architecture